iceberg-young/so.base-n/README.md

   > **Note!**
   > These functions are not preferred *by semantics*.
-  > And Use with caution when the system has a non-trivial `char`.
+  > And use with caution when the system has a non-trivial `char`.

 Implementation Defined Behavior